bio-hpc/ASGARD/README.md

 Firstly, you need a folder with all outputs files from GROMACS Molecular Dynamics

-Parameters needed to launch ASGARD are the folder with GROMACS results files (-f) (xtc, tpr, gro, mpd used, files and, pdb target and mol2 query files) and profile which you want (-p) , TARGET (a unique protein simulations) and TARGET_QUERY (protein-ligand simultions)
+Parameters needed to launch ASGARD are the folder with GROMACS results files (-f) (xtc, tpr, gro, mpd used, files and, pdb target and mol2 query files) and profile which you want (-p) , TARGET (a unique protein simulations) and TARGET_QUERY (protein-ligand simultions), and also the group name of the ligand that you want to analyze (-l)

 For instance, you can launch ASGARD this way:

-sh ASGARD.sh -f 6b0t_6b0t_lig_MD_100ns/ -p TARGET_QUERY
+sh ASGARD.sh -f 6b0t_6b0t_lig_MD_100ns/ -p TARGET_QUERY -l L01

 If there are problems with launching ASGARD.sh:

-singularity exec --bind ${PWD} singularity/ASGARD.simg ./ASGARD.sh -f 6b0t_6b0t_lig_MD_100ns/ -p TARGET_QUERY
+singularity exec --bind ${PWD} singularity/ASGARD.simg ./ASGARD.sh -f 6b0t_6b0t_lig_MD_100ns/ -p TARGET_QUERY -l L01